-The College mission statement is:

-'South Devon College: inspiring our community through learning for all'
+The College mission statement is: 'Inspiring our community through learning for all'

 Public Benefit

 South Devon College is an exempt charity under the Part 3 of the Charities Act 2011.
 The College is regulated by the Secretary of State for Education.
 The members of the Governing Body, who are trustees of the charity, are disclosed on pages 17 and 18.